SAP-samples/abap-platform-rap120/exercises/ex01/README.md

    2. Once it is published, select the entity ![ ](images/adt_ddls_lead_entity.png)**`Travel`** (aka _leading entity_) in the **Entity Set and Association** and click on **Preview**.

    3. The preview of the _Travel_ app is now shown in the browser without any data.
-Press **Go**, but no data will appear because the respective database table is empty.
-You’ll address this in the next step.
+Even if you press **Go**, no data will load because the underlying database tables for _travel_ and _booking_ are currently empty.

+      You can create new _travel_ and _booking_ entries in the app using the **Create** button.

 </details>